poanetwork/blockscout-terraform/README.md

 - Chain configuration is made via `chain_*` variables.
 For details of chain configuration see the [appropriate section](#Chain-Configuration) of this ReadMe.
 For examples, see the `group_vars/all.yml.example` file.

 ## Chain Configuration

+*Notice*: a chain name shouldn't be more than 5 characters.
+Otherwise, it causing the error, because the aws load balancer name should not be greater than 32 characters.

 - `chains` - maps chains to the URLs of HTTP RPC endpoints, an ordinary blockchain node can be used;
 - `chain_trace_endpoint` - maps chains to the URLs of HTTP RPC endpoints, which represents a node where state pruning is disabled (archive node) and tracing is enabled.
 If you don't have a trace endpoint, you can simply copy values from `chains` variable;